SIG7Pro/FunkinFanmasters/README.md

 To do:
 ----------------------------------------------
 I don't care how big this section gets over time, as long as it is manageable.
+Remasters:

-- Hex Fanmaster
+- Hex Fanmaster [Being worked on]
-- Jukua Fanmaster (Low Priority.)
+- Jukua Fanmaster (V.S.
+July, Low Priority.)
 - SNS Fanmaster (Low priority.)
 - Whitty Fanmaster (High priority.)
 - FlimFlam Fanmaster
 - Mega CD Locked On! and V.S.
 CD Fanmasters (Medium to low priority.)
 - VS Mario (the one with the Peach over GF skin.)
 - Stev Hervy (maybe)
+Code:
+- Backgrounds
+- Minor Engine Changes
+- Proper macOS build.
 ----------------------------------------------

 ADDITIONS IN FE 0.2.3